-Field Meaning aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa Each such field contains a name under which the region is cataloged in the object directory of either the job containing the region or the root job.
-If the region is not cataloged in either directory, "NONE FOUND" is displayed here. bbbb Hexadecimal token for the region. cccc Number, in hexadecimal, of tasks awaiting access to the data protected by the region. dddd Hexadecimal token for the task that currently has access. eeee Hexadecimal token for the job that contains the region.
+Field Meaning aaaaaaaaaaa Each such field contains a name under which the region is cataloged in the object directory of either the job containing the region or the root job.
+If the region is not cataloged in either directory, "NONE FOUND" is displayed here. ЪЪЪЪ Hexadecimal token for the region. cccc Number, in hexadecimal, of tasks awaiting access to the data protected by the region.